vsakel/ChatBot-Summarizer/README.md

 ### Test Cases

-The following Test Cases were developed to ensure that the backend handles file uploads and returning proper responses.
+The following Test Cases were implemented to ensure that the backend handles file uploads and returning proper responses.
 These tests use the **pytest** library and its **fixtures** to simulate HTTP requests to the Flask backend.